 His dedicated work on plant genetics and agricultural research produced a high-tech invention in wheat crops with staggering results that paved the way for a green revolution in India in the mid sixties.

-He created a wheat plant by cross breeding the seeds from Mexico with the local species that yielded plentiful grains compared to traditional varieties.
+He created a wheat plant by cross-breeding seeds from Mexico with a local species that yielded plentiful grains compared to traditional varieties.
 Thus the imminent famine was averted not only in India but throughout Asia.

 Early Days and Mid Life of Dr M. S. Swaminathan

-Swaminathan had his early school education at the Native High School and later at the Little Flower High School in Kumbakonam.
 He was only 15 years old, when he was graduated from high school in 1940.
-During his school days moral education and discipline were stressed.
+During his school days, moral education and discipline were stressed.
 It molded much of his later thinking and his later activities in his life.

 Recognition and Awards

 ● Dr M.S.
 Swaminathan was awarded the Padma Shri in 1967, the Padma Bhushan in 1972, and Padma Vibhushan in 1989.